huggingface/text-embeddings-inference/README.md

 docker run --gpus all -e HUGGING_FACE_HUB_TOKEN=$token -p 8080:80 -v $volume:/data --pull always ghcr.io/huggingface/text-embeddings-inference:0.4.0 --model-id $model
 ```

-### Using Sequence Classification models
+### Using Re-rankers models

 `text-embeddings-inference` v0.4.0 added support for CamemBERT, RoBERTa and XLM-RoBERTa Sequence Classification models.
+Re-rankers models are Sequence Classification cross-encoders models with a single class that scores the similarity
+between a query and a passage.

 See [this blogpost](https://blog.llamaindex.ai/boosting-rag-picking-the-best-embedding-reranker-models-42d079022e83) by
-the LlamaIndex team to understand how you can use Sequence Classification models in your RAG pipeline to improve
+the LlamaIndex team to understand how you can use re-rankers models in your RAG pipeline to improve
 downstream performance.

 ```shell